Check if the current user is an administrator

 #Restart the process as Administrator

-If the current process is using the standard user access token and you need to use the administrator access token then you need to start a new process.
-You can indicate the new process should be started with elevated permissions by setting the Verb
+If the current process is using the standard user token and you need administrator rights, you must start a new process.
+Set the Verb property of ProcessStartInfo to runas to request elevation:

 var args = Environment.GetCommandLineArgs();